 Portable Ghosts was published by HarperCollins in 2006, and Changeover was published by HarperCollins in 2007.

-Roly-poly (McGraw-Hill, 2007) is a collection of stories by Mahy, Joy Cowley and June Melser; and was soon followed by Sing to the Moon (McGraw-Hill, 2007) by Mahy and Cowley.
+Roly-poly (McGraw-Hill), a collection of stories by Mahy, Joy Cowley and June Melser, was published in 2007; Sing to the Moon (McGraw-Hill, 2007) was published soon after, and was also the product of collaboration between Mahy and Cowley.

 Down the Back of the Chair, written by Margaret Mahy and illustrated by Polly Dunbar, received a Storylines Special Mention in 2007.

-Magician of Hoad (HarperCollins, 2008) is a teen fantasy novel, described as having ‘an epic sweep and fascinating characters, and when … Mahy slips the leash on her descriptive powers, the effect of the sudden soaring lyricism is overpowering.’ (p40, NZ Listener, December 20 2008)
+Magician of Hoad (HarperCollins, 2008) is a teen fantasy novel, described by the New Zealand Listener as having ‘an epic sweep and fascinating characters, and when … Mahy slips the leash on her descriptive powers, the effect of the sudden soaring lyricism is overpowering’.

-Bubble Trouble (Frances Lincoln, 2008) is a stand-along publication of one of Mahy’s stories, previously included in many other collections of stories.
+Bubble Trouble (Frances Lincoln, 2008) is a stand-alone publication of one of Mahy’s previously-anthologised stories.

-Her latest work is The Dark Blue 100 Ride Bus Ticket, which was published by HarperCollins in 2009.
+The Dark Blue 100 Ride Bus Ticket, a short novel for young adults, was published by HarperCollins in 2009.
 When Carlo and his mother, Jessica, accept a free bus ticket from a strange old woman in a supermarket, they are really only being polite.
-Secretly they think she must be slightly batty, with her talk about one hundred free bus rides at the end of the world.
-What begins with fun and laughter quickly becomes violent and dangerous.
+Secretly, they think she must be slightly batty, with her talk of one hundred free bus rides at the end of the world – but what begins as fun and laughter quickly morphs into something far more sinister.

-The Word Witch, by Margaret Mahy and David Elliot, edited by Tessa Duder, was also released by HarperCollins in 2010.
+The Word Witch, written by Margaret Mahy and David Elliot and edited by Tessa Duder, was also released by HarperCollins in 2010.
 The work was a finalist in the picture book category of the 2010 New Zealand Post Book Awards for Children and Young Adults.
 It was the Honour Award Recipient.